kaseyhagi/template/essays/meteor.md

 ## Give it a chance
 <img class="ui right floated image" src="../images/skeleton.jpg">

 Yes, meteor takes time.
-When you're loading up your project, it may take a few minutes for the page to build but just be patient.
+When you're loading up your project, it may take a few minutes for the page to build.
+And you may feel like something's wrong, like it shouldn't be this slow.
+But no, it is slow and it's normal.
+Be patient.
 You won't regret it either.
 Learning Meteor was my first experience in the realm of web applications.
 I didn't think developing web applications could be so easy!
 The meteor example <a href="http://ics-software-engineering.github.io/meteor-application-template/"> template </a> was an excellent guide in the learning process.
 I started with building pages based off the template pages and slowly began to understand the way meteor does things.
 Using this platform is a quickstart way into the web application development business.
 Meteor allows for quick and easy prototyping for web apps.

 ## Out of this world